MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/emergency-response-data-transfer.md

 - The *Regional Government Emergency Response and Monitoring solution* enables you to collect data for situational awareness of available beds and supplies, COVID-19 related patients, staffing, and pending discharges at a **regional health organization level**.
 Each hospital under the regional organization jurisdiction can submit their data by using the regional organization's portal, which is also part of the *Regional Government Emergency Response and Monitoring solution*.

-Hospitals with the Hospital Emergency Response solution can transfer their data to the regional medical organizations that have Regional Government Emergency Response and Monitoring solution.
+Hospital Emergency Response solution customers can transfer their hospital data to the regional medical organizations that have Regional Government Emergency Response and Monitoring solution.

 The out-of-box solution uses the Secure File Transfer Protocol (SFTP) as the data transmission mechanism.
 Customers can use other ways to transfer data to/from these solutions such as [importing and exporting data as CSV files](/powerapps/maker/common-data-service/data-platform-import-export) and [using web services](/powerapps/developer/common-data-service/work-with-data-cds) to programmatically interact with data in Common Data Service, which is the underlying data store for these solutions.